What is Cholaca?

 Cholaca is one of the most heart healthy, nutrient-dense superfoods on the planet.
 It is the richest source of flavonoids, iron and magnesium and also has the highest levels of antioxidants of any food.

-Cholaca sources cacao beans from select farms in Ecuador and Peru that utilize regenerative farming practices.
+Cholaca sources cacao beans from select farms in Ecuador and Colombia that utilize regenerative farming practices.

 Cholaca gets its jolt from two hundred different phytochemicals.
 Some of these phytochemicals increase endorphins including theobromine, a lasting stimulant that quite simply makes you feel amazing!

 We take great pride in using sustainable ingredients and a simple all natural process to create Cholaca.
 By consuming this product you are supporting the economic stability of farmers in Ecuador and helping to preserve the rainforest.

 Step 1: Harvesting

 The cacao pod used to create Cholaca grows on the theobroma cacao tree.

 Step 2: Seed Extraction

 The pod is broken open and the white seeds or ‘beans’ inside are extracted.